 All of the kids love chocolate and admittedly so do I.

-Tips and Tricks For Baking Snow-Kissed Chocolate Crinkle Cookies
+Tips For Baking Snow-Kissed Chocolate Crinkle Cookies

 Really I could never do without them.

 To shortcut this recipe, I use silicone mats or parchment as mentioned before but when I am not in a hurry and I bake on the actual baking pans, I am forever amazed at how perfectly my cookies turn out time after time!

 They are nonstick, and there’s nothing that I bake on them that turns out bad.